 Have you ever wondered if the things you’ve done before in your life would be admissible at a trial of the charges you currently face?
 That’s a very good question, and its answer could have a huge impact on your current criminal charge.
-Imagine you are charged with sexual assault, and the evidence for the current charge is quite thin, but there is evidence that you have done something similar before that you are charged with now.
-The jury will be much more likely to convict you of the charge you face now, based almost entirely on the fact that you have done something bad in the past, even though the evidence in the current case is not very strong.
+Imagine you are charged with sexual assault.
+The evidence for the current charge is quite thin, but there is evidence you have done something similar before.
+The jury will be much more likely to convict you of the charge you face now.
+It will be based almost entirely on the fact that you have done something bad in the past.
+This is the case even though the evidence in the current case is not very strong.

 A Prosecutor Cannot Use Your Previous Acts to Prove That You Acted Similarly in the Current Case

 There is a rule in the law that the prosecutor cannot use your previous acts to prove that you acted similarly in the current case.
-There is a good reason for this rule, as you should not automatically be found guilty in the current case just because you may have done something bad in your past.
-As is the case with many rules, however, there are quite a few exceptions, so many, in fact, that the exceptions begin to swallow the rule, with the result that the rule ceases to work as originally intended.
+There is a good reason for this rule.
+You should not automatically be found guilty in the current case due to something bad you’ve done in your past.
+As is the case with many rules, however, there are quite a few exceptions.
+In fact, there are so many exceptions that they begin to swallow the rule.
+As a result, the rule ceases to work as originally intended.

 Evidence of other crimes, wrongs, or acts is not admissible to prove the character of a person in order to show that he acted in conformity therewith.